 These listings are a joint venture of the Missouri Department of Agriculture and the University of Missouri.

 The listings include sellers names, cities, counties and phone numbers.
 Sellers can be listed by either region or forage type.
 Bale type is included: small square, large square, small round, large round, baleage, or other.
 The number of bales and approximate weight of each bale of hay is included, and if the hay has been analyzed, crude protein, acid detergent fiber, neutral detergent fiber, relative feed value, and percent total digestible nutrients may be included.
-A final area for notes catches information such as "first cutting", or "don't call before 6 p.m."
+A final area for notes catches information such as first cutting or specifics such as call times.

 Missouri drought information on Facebook